Assassinkin/haskell101/notes.md

 If the module is needed for testing make sure to import it under `build-depends` for `test-suite`

 in the test file: `$` in `main = hspec $ do` is a syntaxic sugar that replaces ()

+Hoogle is a usefull haskell api search engine

+if we need a function that have a specifuc type def we can search for it via hoogle we need just to type [String] -> String